Sexual Violence Is Even More Complex Than We Think

 - Sexual Violence Is Even More Complex Than We Think

-In her recent book, Rape and Resistance, Professor Linda Martín Alcoff (Philosophy) seeks to correct the misleading language often found in media reports and in public debates about sexual violence — by showing how complex experiences of sexual violation can be.
+In her recent book, Rape and Resistance, Professor Linda Martín Alcoff (GC/Hunter, Philosophy) seeks to correct the misleading language often found in media reports and in public debates about sexual violence — by showing how complex experiences of sexual violation can be.

 Alcoff will discuss Rape and Resistance at a September 12 book salon at The Graduate Center.
 She will also be a featured speaker at the philosophy department’s upcoming conference, “#MeToo and Epistemic Injustice,” from October 5 through October 6.

 Alcoff recently spoke to the GC about her book, the #MeToo movement, and the need for nuance in discussions of what has become a topic of intense media attention.